beetcb/renv/README.md

 2. Set environment variables

    The key of your environment variable must use a solid syntax like this:
-   `ENVNAMESPACE_ENVNAME}`
+   `ENVNAMESPACE_ENVNAME`

-   - ENVNAMESPACE: By defining ENVNAMESPACE, we can create multiple environments depending on the needs
+   - ENVNAMESPACE: By defining `ENVNAMESPACE`, `renv` can create multiple environments depending on the needs, just like multiple dotenv files stored in the cloud

    - ENVNAME: The name of the environment variable